juju-solutions/layer-cwr/README.md

 ## Build On Commit

-If you want CWR to build your charm, test it and (optionally) release it to the charm store, call the `build-on-commit` action.
+If you want CWR to build your charm, test it and (optionally) release it to the charm store, call the `cwr-charm-commit` action.
 This action takes the following parameters:
   - repo: The github repo of the charm or top layer
   - charm-name: The name of the charm to test